opengulf/opengulf2.github.io/Aug2021ner_nltk.md

 The basic technique that NLTK uses for entity recognition is called chunking, which segments and labels multi-token sequences (see figure 9).
 The smaller boxes show the word-level tokenization and part-of-speech tagging, while the large boxes show higher-level chunking.
 Each of these larger boxes is called a chunk.
 Like tokenization, which omits whitespace, chunking usually selects a subset of the tokens.
 Also like tokenization, the pieces produced by a chunker do not overlap in the source text.
 <figure>
   <img src="../assets/images/almablog9.png"
-style="width:300px;
+style="width:450px;
-height:350px;">
+height:100px;">
   <figcaption>Figure 9.
 Segmentation and Labeling at both the Token and Chunk levels.
-Source: <a href="https://www.nltk.org/book/">NLTK textbook</a>.
+Source: <a class="link" href="https://www.nltk.org/book/">NLTK textbook</a>.
 </figcaption>
 </figure>
 <br/>
-Chunks can also be visually represented as a tree, view a figure <a href="../assets/images/almablog9a.png">here</a>. <br/>
+Chunks can also be visually represented as a tree, view a figure <a class="link" href="../assets/images/almablog9a.png">here</a>. <br/>
 Noun phrase chunking, or NP-chunking, a required step for NER , refers to searching for chunks corresponding to individual noun phrases.
 Chunking can be accomplished using regular expressions if we provide a sequence of tags that defines a chunk.
-In this project, however, we use the nltk built-in library called 'maxent_ne_chunker' to create chunks; view the figure 10 below. <br/>
+In this project, however, we use the nltk built-in library called 'maxent_ne_chunker' to create chunks; view the figure 10 below. <br/><br/>
 <figure>
   <img src="../assets/images/almablog10.png"
-style="width:250px;
+style="width:240px;
 height:410px;">
 <figcaption>Figure 10.
 Chunking tagged words and model output. </figcaption>
 </figure>